 T-hunting is still a thing with communities of hunters.
-In San Francisco there is rdf-sf and there may be a club in your neighborhood. rdf-sf and http://www.homingin.com are great sources of fox hunting information and local hunts.
+In San Francisco there is rdf-sf and there may be a club in your neighborhood. http://www.homingin.com is a great source for fox hunting information and LA local hunts.

 Google's your friend for Doppler Direction Finding theory of operation.
 The May and June 1999 QST issue with WA2EBY's article on a radio direction finder is based on simulated Doppler.
 For even more information find a copy of "Transmitter Hunting - Radio Direction Finding Simplified" - available in dead-tree form only.
 The 1999 article is an update to WA4BVY's early 80's design.
 It's been 20 years so a technology update is overdue.